Published on: 15 December 2016 | Last updated: 23 December 2019

 The road passes the Capo Spartivento although you can’t see the lighthouse (now a very expensive hotel).

 Along the way, and pretty much at the end of the most scenic section of the road, is the beach at Tuerredda which was, after some wild beaches, surprisingly busy and commercialised.
-However that least means that there are couple of places to have a drink and something to eat.
-The road comes into the località turistica of Chia where there are hotels as well as supermarket and yet one more tower: the Torre di Chia.
-Even if the tower itself isn't open, it's worth the climb as the the view is superb.
-And of course there are a couple of very nice beaches.
+However, that least means that there are a couple of places to have a drink and something to eat.
+The road comes into the località turistica of Chia where there are hotels as well as a supermarket and yet one more tower: the Torre di Chia.
+Even if the tower itself isn’t open, it’s worth the climb as the view is superb.
+And of course, there are a couple of very nice beaches.

 Chia to Pula

 As you come out of Chia look out for the pistacchio trees on both sides of the road.

 The SP71 comes to an end at the junction with the SS195 which is lined with trees and relatively quiet.
 Unusually for Sardegna, much of the coast has been privatised with a series of communioni (private gated developments), however, these are generally pretty unobtrusive.

 I turned off the SS195 and onto a very quiet country road which runs between the coast and a lovely pineta Passing on the way the Torre di Santa Margherita.